Crisp-Unimib/Terminator-Economy/README.md

 # Terminator-Economy
-Cooming Soon.
-Contact the authors if codes are needed to reproduce the results.
+Here you can find python code and data to replicate our results.